Jemeni11/freeCodeCampChallenges/README.md

+# Hi There
+So I made this for freeCodeCamp's Arithmetic Formatter challenge.
+It works but when I test it using main.py it fails and I have no idea why🤔🤷‍♂️

 ### Assignment

 Students in primary school often arrange arithmetic problems vertically to make them easier to solve.
 For example, "235 + 52" becomes: